Tag Archives: learning difficulties

 off

-Autism and Schools Autism and Schools concern parents and teachers and how children with a Level 1 diagnosis are taught.
+Autism and Schools Autism and Schools concern parents and teachers!
+How children with a Level 1 diagnosis are taught is of special concern.
 While the DSM-V removed Asperger’s Syndrome as a separate diagnosis, it includes it on the Autism Spectrum.
-It replaces Asperger’s with the name, Level 1 Autism, but the diagnostic descriptors are the same.
-Link on […]
+It replaces Asperger’s with the name, Level 1 Autism, but the diagnostic descriptors are the […]

 Continue Reading...